Visa Traveler

 Conclusion

 While filling out the DS-160 form for US visa, you may come across the question “Do you have a telecode that represents your name?”.
 This question appears in the “Personal Information 1” section.
 This question is only relevant if you have a Chinese name.
-If you have a Chinese name use telecode software such as NJStar to encode your Chinese name into telecode name.
+If you have a Chinese name, use telecode software such as NJStar to encode your Chinese name into a telecode name.
 Answer “Yes” to this question and enter your telecode name in the space provided.

 If you do not have a Chinese name, simply select “No” as the answer to this question and move on to the next question in your DS-160 form.